thirdbyte/ssj-plugin-add-tools/README.md

 Once the [installation](https://github.com/thirdbyte/ssj#installation) is completed, follow the below steps:
 1. `git clone https://github.com/thirdbyte/ssj-plugin-add-tools`
 2. `cd ssj-plugin-add-tools`
-3. `chmod +x add-tools`
-4. Edit the `tools.txt` file and list all the tools, one in a line, that you want to add
+4. Edit the `tools.txt` file and list all the tools, one in a line, that you want to add.
-5. `./add-tools`
+5. `docker build -t scarfaced/ssj:latest .`